 Meal Plans, Recipes, and Dinner Ideas for Every Night of the Week.

 “I’ve cooked my way through several of these meal plans and can tell you that my family has never eaten so well!” - Anne

-This blog is about making it easier to cook real food at home more often.
+This website is about making it easier to cook real food at home more often.

 Every recipe is a part of a weekly meal plan that relies on the idea that a little work every day is the key to getting delicious, wholesome, good for you, home cooked meals on the table several nights of the week.
 A little = a lot.